dovranmuhammet/earthquake-tracker/README.md

+# Earthquake Tracker

+This is the official repository for the Earthquake Tracker website.

+## Description

+The Earthquake Tracker is a web application that allows users to track and visualize earthquake data from around the world.
+It provides real-time information on earthquake occurrences, magnitudes, and locations.

+## Demo

+Check out the live demo of the Earthquake Tracker website: [Earthquake Tracker Demo](https://dovranmuhammet.github.io/earthquake-tracker/)

+## Features

+- Real-time earthquake data visualization
+- Interactive map displaying earthquake locations
+- Filter and search functionality
+- Historical earthquake data analysis

+## Technologies Used

+- React
+- Leaflet (Mapping library)
+- RESTful API (for earthquake data)
+- HTML/CSS

+## Installation

+To run the Earthquake Tracker locally on your machine, follow these steps:

+1. Clone the repository:

 # Global Earthquakes

 A react app to visualize global earthquakes on a map in different time periods, using filtering capabilities, and provide metadata for each earthquake.